 The Maryland Department of Health and Mental Hygiene Division of Immunization will distribute the influenza vaccine to all local health departments in Maryland beginning December 21.
 The vaccine will also be available upon request to all health providers in the state.
-The vacc'ne will be administered free of charge to those individuals con-sidered at a high risk for influenza.
+The vacc'ne will be administered free of charge to these individuals considered at a high risk for influ-